 Pancake Rocks, Punakaiki West Coast

 Punakaiki’s layered Pancake Rocks were formed 30 million years ago from the penetration of marine creatures and plants into submerged limestone by extreme water pressure.
 Over time, seismic activity lifted the limestone above the seabed, and acid rain, wind and waves further sculpted the striated stone.
 When the tide is high and the sea is rough, some of the rocks become gushing blowholes.
 Make time for the Pancake Rocks and Blowholes Walk, which takes about 30 minutes.

-Punakaiki is located between Greymouth and Westport on the west coast of the South Island.
-The road between the two towns was rated one of the world’s top 10 coastal drives by Lonely Planet.
+Punakaiki is between Greymouth and Westport on the South Island west coast.
+From Christchurch drive through the Southern Alps via Arthur's Pass or take the spectacular TranzAlpine scenic rail journey into Greytown and pick up your car from the handy Hertz rental car desk in the railway station.
+The road between Greymouth and Westport was rated one of the world’s top 10 coastal drives by Lonely Planet.
 If you’re not in a hurry, spend a night at Punakaiki Beach Camp, where the stargazing is out of this world.
-There are also walks, glow worms and the Pancake Rocks Cafe, which serves delicious food –yes, even pancakes.
+There are also walks, glow worms and the Pancake Rocks Cafe, which serves delicious food – yes, even pancakes.